avaseduard/ai-youtube-summarizer-generator/readme.md

-SUMMY - Summarize youtube videos with ChatGPT (in progress...)
+ChatGPTube - Summarize youtube videos with ChatGPT (in progress...)

 Need to install:
 - pip install yt-dlp